amino-os/Amino.Run-Demos/hanksTodo/README.md

 ### Amino MicroServices
 1. **TodoListManager** :
-    Second class in the app to implement the Microservice and makes use of the Default Deployment Manager(DM).
+    This class implements the microservice and makes use of the Default Deployment Manager(DM).

 2. **TodoList** :
-    This class implements the MicroService and makes use of multi-DM.
-The combination of DMs used is DHT and ConsensusRSM.
+    This class implements the microservice and uses the combination of DHT and ConsensusRSM DMs.

 ## Local Deployment